zhiyanliu/nightswatch-ranger/README.md

 ### Setup Environment

 As a C lang project, it needs Build tool and GCC toolchain to compile and link target.
-To easy development, `Makefile` currently supports Mac, Ubuntu and QuecOpen Linux platforms, you can coding and debug on local MBP, and integration on remote Ubuntu/Linux host, even with
+To easy development, `Makefile` currently supports Mac and Ubuntu platforms, you can coding and debug on local MBP, and integration on remote Ubuntu/Linux host.
+QuecOpen Linux cross compiling toolchain is supported as well on Ubuntu platform.

 - `Mac platform`: ``xcode-select --install``